Titan (submersible): Design issues

 In response to the 2018 letter from MTS members, OceanGate published in 2019 a blog post explaining why Titan was not classed.
 In the post, OceanGate said "the vast majority of marine (and aviation) accidents are a result of operator error, not mechanical failure" and argued that classification focused solely on the physical state of the vessel and not its corporate actions, which it characterized as a "constant, committed effort and a focused corporate culture" of "maintaining high-level operational safety".
-Bart Kemper, one of the signatories to the 2018 Marine Technology Society letter, met Rush through professional conferences and stated it was OceanGate's refusal to follow the existing engineering standards like ASME Pressure Vessels for Human Occupancy that caused him to be part of that letter.
-Kemper is a consulting engineer who has written multiple engineering papers regarding submarine windows, including the need for innovation.

-Journalist David Pogue, who participated in an OceanGate Titanic excursion in 2022, noted that Titan was not equipped with an emergency locator beacon; during his expedition, the surface support vessel lost track of Titan "for about five hours," and adding such a beacon was discussed.
+Journalist David Pogue, who participated in an OceanGate Titanic excursion in 2022, noted that Titan was not equipped with an emergency locator beacon; during his expedition, the surface support vessel lost track of Titan "for about five hours", and adding such a beacon was discussed.
 "They could still send short texts to the sub, but did not know where it was.
 It was quiet and very tense, and they shut off the ship's internet to prevent us from tweeting."
 Screenwriter Mike Reiss confirmed the submersible lost contact on each of the four dives he had made with OceanGate and said "that seems to be just something baked into the system".
 As an example, Reiss reported that it took three hours to locate Titanic during one dive, despite landing only 500 yd from the wreck.